 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test result.

 What Abnormal Results Mean

 A higher than normal urine sodium level may be due to:

 - Certain medicines, such as water pills (diuretics)

 - Inflammation of the kidney that results in salt loss (salt-losing nephropathy)

 A lower than normal urine sodium level may be a sign of:

-- Adrenal glands releasing too much hormone (hyperaldosteronism)
+Adrenal glands releasing too much aldosterone (hyperaldosteronism)

 - Not enough fluid in the body (dehydration)